brettdonald/overlay-lyrics/README.md

 ## Connectivity

-OpenLP provides real-time updates via a [WebSocket connection](https://gitlab.com/openlp/wiki/-/wikis/Documentation/websockets).
+OpenLP provides real-time status updates via a [WebSocket connection](https://gitlab.com/openlp/wiki/-/wikis/Documentation/websockets).
-Every operation within OpenLP sends a message over this connection; although each message contains very limited information.
+Every operation within OpenLP triggers a message over this connection; although each message contains very limited information.
 However, receipt of these messages is a useful trigger to request more detailed information from OpenLP.

 So, whenever the app receives a message via the WebSocket, it calls the `/controller/live-items` endpoint of the [OpenLP API](https://gitlab.com/openlp/wiki/-/wikis/Documentation/HTTP-API).